jnand/cortland-guide/pages/gnupg.md

 Create a portable version of your public key.

-`❯ gpg --export --armor AA78C02FE62BF171 > public.gpg-key`
+`❯ gpg --export --armor AA78C02FE62BF171 > public-key.gpg`

 ### Export secrets ###

 Create a portable backup of our private keys.

-`❯ gpg --export-secret-keys --armor AA78C02FE62BF171 > private.gpg-key`
+`❯ gpg --export-secret-keys --armor AA78C02FE62BF171 > private-key.gpg`

 ### Export subkeys ###

 Export only our private subkeys in preparation to evict the private master key.

-`❯ gpg --export-secret-subkeys --armor AA78C02FE62BF171 > private.gpg-subkeys`
+`❯ gpg --export-secret-subkeys --armor AA78C02FE62BF171 > private-subkeys.gpg`

-?> To export selected keys you can use the command **`gpg --export-secret-subkeys E37883053D51C06F! --armor > private.gpg-subkeys`** remember to add the **`!`** after the key-id
+?> To export selected keys you can use the command **`gpg --export-secret-subkeys E37883053D51C06F! --armor > private-subkey.gpg`** remember to add the **`!`** after the key-id

 ### Evict private master key ###